metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 ![](goal.jpeg)

 ## The system
-Here's a diagram illustrating how our roblox-replit-discord system operates.
-In this example we have a discord user called `User`, who's roblox username is `robloxname`.
+The following diagram illustrating how the Roblox-Repl.it-Discord system operates.
+In this example we have a Discord user called `User`, whose Roblox username is `robloxname`.
 ![](system.jpeg)

 - The green arrows describe how `User` tells our bot what their roblox name is.